-Elizabeth routinely counsels clients on matters related to antitrust and competition.
-She provides strategic guidance relating to product pricing, pricing issues under the Robinson-Patman Act, joint ventures, collaborations with competitors, participation in trade associations and industry organizations, advertising and marketing, intellectual property, supply chain relationships, e-commerce, product distribution and compliance.
-In addition, Elizabeth regularly represents corporate clients in all types of business litigation and arbitration, from routine commercial matters to bet-the-company litigation.
-An experienced litigator, she represents corporate clients involved in sophisticated, high-stakes commercial and financial disputes.
+In parallel to her antitrust litigation practice, Elizabeth advises clients on business matters related to antitrust and competition.
+She provides vital guidance relating to product pricing, the Robinson-Patman Act, joint ventures, collaborations with competitors, commercial agreements, participation in trade associations and industry organizations, advertising and marketing, intellectual property, supply chain relationships, e-commerce, product distribution, labor and employment, and general compliance.

 - Co-author, “Three Ways Antitrust Enforcement Has Changed Under Coronavirus, and One Way it Has Not,” Foley Insights (March 26, 2020)

 - Co-author, “DOJ Antitrust Division Announces New Policy to Incentivize Corporate Compliance,” Foley Insights (September 5, 2019)

 - Co-author, “Business Litigation & Dispute Resolution in Wisconsin – Business Torts Chapter,” Pinnacle Books (2018 and 2020)

 - Presenter, “Just How Far Can a Franchisor Go?
 Ensuring System-Wide Compliance with Price Promotions,” International Forum on Franchising Legal Symposium (May 2019)

 - Co-author, “Antitrust Scrutiny of No-Poaching Agreements Continues to Pick Up Steam,” Foley Insights (September 24, 2018)